 Should you be lucky enough to be a people person, then a third adjustment will not be required.
 For the rest of us however, there is one final difference that will cause some discomfort and eventually force you to alter your social methodology.
 Another big part of the small town mentality is the lack of social boundaries you will see in many locals.
 Because everyone knows everyone else, they also know the families, and a few secrets that they protect because “that’s just the way it’s done ’round here”.

-That old saying that keeps the peace in most cities, “Tend your own garden” simply doesn’t apply to these folks, and they have no problem asking for the details of your personal life without regard for personal privacy.
+That old saying that keeps the peace in most cities, “Tend your own garden” simply doesn’t seem to apply to most small town folks, and they have no problem asking for the details of your personal life without regard for personal privacy.
 Privacy in fact is an illusion in most small towns.
 Everything is personal, and they take everything personally, including your need for privacy.
-If you answer their personal questions, you violate your own code of conduct, and if you don’t answer you offend their way of life.
+If you answer their personal questions, you violate your own code of conduct, and if you don’t answer then you have offended their way of life.
 It’s a bit of a no-win for a lot of city folks who are seeking the space and freedom of movement that country life is offering.

 In the city, if you go to the bathroom at 2AM, you can bet that someone knows about it.
 Personal privacy simply doesn’t exist when the houses are mere inches apart, which is why it becomes so vital when changing to a rural location.
 Now again, if you happen to be a people person then you may enjoy this aspect of rural life and consider it just another of the local charms.

 In summary: I have met some fine and respectable people here in Martinsburg, and they have been more than patient with my extended period of adjustment.
-There are still many adjustments waiting to be made, just as there are a few that I will simply refuse to make, because tolerance has to go both ways otherwise it’s little more than me being molded, and I don’t accept the idea that I was broken and becoming more Martinsburg will fix me.
-You will likely come to the same conclusions.
+There are still many adjustments waiting to be made, just as there are a few that I will simply refuse to make, because tolerance has to go both ways otherwise it’s little more than me being molded, and I simply don’t accept the idea that I was socially broken, and that becoming more Martinsburg will fix me.
+You will likely come to a similar conclusion.

 ≈ Postscript ≈